0845 450 4247

 HIV tests at GUM clinics or GPs will involve a blood sample being taken from your arm using a needle.
 These tests can take up to a week before you are given your results.
 Rapid HIV tests like the ones used in community sexual health services just need a small blood sample taken from a finger prick, and give results in a few minutes.

-Free & confidential sexual health services for black and minority communities
+Free & confidential sexual health services for Black, Asian, and Minority Ethnic communities

-Free and confidential support, advice and advocacy services for people living with HIV
+Free & confidential support, advice and advocacy services for people living with HIV

 Providing advice, support and resources for LGBT people to take control of their sexual health and wellbeing